Vanessa Feltz: Personal life

 Feltz married surgeon Michael Kurer in March 1985; they divorced in 2000.
+Feltz has two daughters from her marriage to Kurer, and four grandchildren.
+Her elder daughter is Allegra Benitah, a former tax lawyer who worked as a television baker and chef.
+Her younger daughter is Saskia Joss, a child therapist with whom she co-hosts a podcast Help!
+My Child's Anxious and who regularly appears on her talk show.

 In December 2006, Feltz became engaged to singer Ben Ofoedu at the Clarence Hotel in Dublin.
-They originally planned to marry the following year but they remained engaged for many years without marrying.
-Feltz announced in February 2023 that she and Ofoedu had recently separated.
+They originally planned to marry the following year and remained together and engaged until splitting in February 2023.

-She has two daughters from her marriage to Kurer, and four grandchildren.
-Her elder daughter is Allegra Benitah, a former tax lawyer who is now a television baker and chef.

-She lives in St John's Wood, London, in a house which was previously owned by Charles Saatchi, and which was featured in Sir John Betjeman's documentary MetroLand (1973).
+Feltz lives in St John's Wood, London, in a house which was previously owned by Charles Saatchi, and which was featured in Sir John Betjeman's documentary MetroLand (1973).
 In 2017, she bought a holiday home in Ballycotton in east Cork.

+Throughout her career, Feltz has been the subject of tabloid scrutiny for her weight, and was referred to as the "woman who ate her audience" by the media.
+She underwent a gastric band operation in 2010, before having it removed in 2019 after it became embedded in her liver.
+The same year, she underwent gastric bypass surgery and lost a significant amount of weight.